 Prefab Review Guide

-Prefab overrides are one of the most important parts of Unity content workflows, and one of the least pleasant parts to inspect in raw YAML.
-The issue is not only text volume.
-The issue is that override meaning depends on source-prefab context, object identity, and nested relationships that are hard to reconstruct from lines alone.
+Prefab overrides are local differences between a prefab instance and its source prefab.
+They are one of the most important parts of Unity content workflows, and one of the least pleasant parts to inspect in raw YAML because their meaning depends on source-prefab context, object identity, property paths, and nested relationships.

 What prefab overrides really represent